cardfaux/TypeScriptBasics/README.md

 # Any \* Any Kind Of Value

 # Union Type string | number union Type is one type or the other

+# Function Types  combineValues: (a: number, b: number) => number;

+# Unknown Type Similar to any but a little more strict

+# Never is another type functions can return

+# tsc --init in the root direcrory of the project will produce a tsconfig.json